thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vpn_pptp_remote_access_ppp_options.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. vpn⯯Point to Point Tunneling Protocol (PPTP) Virtual Private Network (VPN)⯯Remote access PPTP VPN⯯Advanced protocol options
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+  Virtual Private Network (VPN)⯯Point to Point Tunneling Protocol (PPTP) Virtual Private Network (VPN)⯯Remote access PPTP VPN⯯Advanced protocol options
 ---

 # vyos_vpn_pptp_remote_access_ppp_options (Resource)